Mattjones444/Milestone-Project-2/readme.md

 deliver the page's semantics as visual associations are commonly very strong.
 On the Home page, the image gives the use a familiar image to hook into, which uses their prior knowledge of the TV show to give them context about how the game might function.
+At the bottom of the page are the social community links, which are animated as the user scrolls over them.

 Rules section